This post may contain affiliate links. Please read our disclosure policy.

 • Place the steel cut oats in a large sealed container and store in the fridge for up to 7 days.

-• When ready to reheat and serve, add a splash of milk or water if its too thick.
-Oats tend to absorb all its liquids and get thicker when it sits.
+• When ready to reheat and serve, add a splash of milk or water if it’s too thick.
+Oats tend to absorb all their liquids and get thicker when they sit.

 top view steel cut oatmeal in a white bowl topped with peanut butter, sliced bananas, and roasted peanuts